 Which has better minimums?

 First, eToro has a minimum deposit limit of 200$.
-It means you will need at least this amount to start trading with them.
+You will need at least this amount to start trading with them.
 On the other hand, DEGIRO has no minimum deposits.
 So you can start with a tiny amount.
-It is probably not a big deal since this a tiny minimum.
+It is probably not a big deal since this is a tiny minimum.

 Which is more available?
 DEGIRO vs Toro?

-First of all, let’s check the availability of DEGIRO vs eToro in the world.
+Then, we can check the availability of DEGIRO vs eToro worldwide.

 eToro is available in more than 60 countries, including the United States.
 There are some countries where eToro is blocked.